 Meeting, 6 – 16 February 2024

-Flimsy XX
+Information Note

-Draft Information Note on measures to [facilitate/enable] the deployment of terrestrial IMT systems in the frequency band below 1518 MHz and [the assessment of/while ensuring the] correct functioning of aeronautical MES receivers operating above 1518 MHz
+Measures to address potential blocking of MES operating in frequency bands 1 525-1 559 MHz on the ground at airports from terrestrial IMT systems planned in the frequency band below 1518 MHz

-[Editorial Note. there is no agreement on the draft text below as several concerns were expressed during previous FSMP meetings and there was no detailed consideration at FSMP WG16.]

 1. Introduction

-This Information Note is intended to provide information to National Civil Aviation Authorities to assist them in responding to the requests from their national radio regulators in assessing the technical measures to facilitate the deployment of terrestrial IMT systems in the frequency band below 1 518 MHz in a manner that is compatible with the operation of aeronautical L-band mobile earth-station receivers (‘aeronautical L-band MES’).
+This Information Note is intended to provide guidance to National Civil Aviation Authorities to assist them in responding to the requests from their national radio regulators in assessing the technical measures to facilitate the deployment of terrestrial IMT systems in the frequency band below 1 518 MHz in a manner that is compatible with the operation of aeronautical L-band mobile earth-station receivers (‘aeronautical L-band MES’).

-The aeronautical MES that are potentially affected by interference include aeronautical L-band MES used to support AMS(R)S communications within the frequency bands 1 525-1 544 and 1545-1 559 MHz (which encompasses the frequency range 1 545-1 555 MHz worldwide and additionally 1 555-1 559 MHz in the US) where AMS(R)S systems have priority access and immediate availability over other mobile-satellite communications operating within a network.
+The aeronautical L-band MES that are potentially affected by interference include those that support AMS(R)S communications within the frequency bands 1 525-1 544 and 1545-1 559 MHz (which encompasses the frequency range 1 545-1 555 MHz worldwide and additionally 1 555-1 559 MHz in the US) where AMS(R)S systems have priority access and immediate availability over other mobile-satellite communications operating within a network.

-In Europe, mobile communications Supplemental Downlink (SDL) below 1 518 MHz are authorised within the EU with harmonized technical conditions (see Commission Implementing Decision (EU) 2015/750, modified by Commission Implementing Decision (EU) 2018/661 of 26 April 2018).
-The same harmonised technical conditions has been implemented within CEPT (see ECC DEC/(13)03 (1452-1492 MHz) and ECC/DEC/(17)06 (1427-1452 MHz and 1492-1518 MHz).
-CEPT also developed guidance to administrations “Measures to address potential blocking of MES operating in bands adjacent to 1518 MHz (including 1525- 1559 MHz) at sea ports and airports” in the ECC Report 299 in order to address potential blocking of L-band aeronautical MES receivers.

-The potential blocking of aeronautical L-band MES could occur when the MES is on the ground .
+Studies have shown that the potential blocking of aeronautical L-band MES could occur when the MES is on the ground .
 Such interference does not pose a direct threat to safety of flight.
-Indeed, the MES on the ground are used to show correct functioning as part of operational procedures, prior to departure from airports or for device maintenance, therefore it may result in the disruption of departures, delays and cost overruns for airlines.
-[Then/Therefore] there [is/may be] a need for National Civil Aviation Authorities to identify which area(s) of the airports are used for the operation of aeronautical L-band MES for pre-flight system check to ensure that the relevant equipment will be operational during the flight and which area(s) are used for the device maintenance.
-[There may also be a need to identify other areas of airports where aeronautical L-band MES may operate, such as, when the aircraft is on the stand, on runways or at taxi areas.]
+Indeed, the MES usage on the ground is to verify the correct functioning of the satcom communication link as part of the operational procedures for aircraft prior to departure from airports or during device maintenance.
+Studies also show the potential for interference is negligible when aircraft are in-flight.
+Since the impact of interference on MES may result in the disruption of departures, delays and cost overruns for airlines, there is a need for National Civil Aviation Authorities to identify which area(s) of airports are used for the operation of aeronautical L-band MES for pre-flight system checks to ensure that the aeronautical MES will be operational during flight, and to identify the area(s) of airports that are used for device maintenance.
+There may also be a need to identify other areas of airports where aeronautical L-band MES may operate, such as when the aircraft is on the apron, on runways or at taxi areas.